brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 well before release.

-Normally, I'd say that the less software in the world the better, and that it'd be better to use the multitude of existing products with similar features, but between Vector's promise to consolidate many services into a single, more flexible daemon, and the leverage it's going to pick up by being written in Rust, I'm really hoping to see the project succeed.
+Normally, I'd say that the less software in the world the better, and it'd be preferable to use one of the multitude of existing products with similar features, but between Vector's promise to consolidate many services into a single, more flexible daemon, and the leverage it's going to pick up by being written in Rust, I'd love to see it succeed.

 ---